 - Divide the total area of the lash line into 4 to 6 parts sections using dotted lines.
 You can draw directly on the under-eye pad with a fine-tipped.
 The sections should be equally spaced out.
 Pro tip: More parts you divide the lash line into, the more striking or precise styles you can create!

 - Pick 7 to 8 different lengths of lash extensions.
 This is typically between 8 to 15 mm lengths based on different lengths of natural lashes per section.
 Side note – It helps to make a big and bold sweep that adds definition to your lashes.
-So, add 2 mm minimum length to the client’s lashes.
+So, add a 2 mm minimum length to the client’s lashes.

 - Start from the inner corner of the eye to the middle with shorter lengths.
 The inner corner will typically use 8 mm and go up to 10 or 11 mm for the middle portion.